jldowns/vatic-docker/README.md

 Find the ip address that the server is running on.
 If you are using docker-machine, 'docker-machine ip default' will show you ip-address the server is listening on.

-Open up a brower to point to http:/xxxx.xxxx.xxxx.xxxx:8111/directory where the xxxx.xxxx.xxxx.xxxx is the ip-address and 8111 is the port number (if not changed).
+Open up a browser to point to http:/xxxx.xxxx.xxxx.xxxx:8111/directory where the xxxx.xxxx.xxxx.xxxx is the ip-address and 8111 is the port number (if not changed).

 ## ANNOTATING A VIDEO